ministic2001/3211_IS_Team_6/README.md

 <br />

 <div align="center">
 To install the packages, type the command pip install -r requirements.txt.

-Python 3.10 is required for this to work.
-If you do not have Powershell 7, please install that first
 </div>
 <p align="right">(<a href="#readme-top">Back to top</a>)</p>

-## Gaining Access to Windows
+## Gaining Access to Server

 <div align="center">

-The credentials.csv should only have the headers (Username,Password) at the start Run bruteforceWindowsOS.ps1 to get the credentials and write it to the credentials.csv Afterwards, the credentials.csv will contain the credentials in the format (user1,pass1) You can then run baseScriptElevated.ps1
-You can also run callPowerShell.py to call baseScriptElevated.ps1.
+Execute the bruteforce attack from the dashboard to gain SSH access for the program to work.

 </div>
 <p align="right">(<a href="#readme-top">Back to top</a>)</p>